bsgarcia/SpeechRecognition-awesomewm/README.md

-The code is messy and ugly as hell, but functional.
+The code is messy and ugly as hell.
 Some functionalites can be seen in the demo below.

 ## Dependencies